jahaanmukhi/CovidTracker/README.md

 ### Project Goal

-To provide users with daily COVID-19 updates and a map interface to search and view world-wide COVID-19 data including case, death and recovered counts as well as daily/weekly increases.
+- Create a resource for people to get updated and accurate information about COVID-19
+- Make it easy for users to find information about COVID-19 in any part of the world
+- Update users about the changes in COVID-19 cases in their local area

 ### Features

-- [ ] Map interface displaying COVID-19 info
+- [ ] Daily Alert
+  - [ ] Click daily update button to launch an alert with updated stats in your county or country based on your current location
-  - [ ] Pins display current cases and death count for region
+  - [ ] The alert displays curent location, population, current cases and deaths, daily change in cases and deaths, as well as weekly change in cases and deaths
+- [ ] Daily Notification
+  - [ ] Reminds you to track the coronavirus daily.
+Local notification.
+(Currently set to 5PM, can change in AppDelegate)
-  - [ ] County-level data for United States
+- [ ] Global Map
-  - [ ] Province-level data for China
+  - [ ] Tracks & Zooms to Current Location
-  - [ ] Country-level data for territories excluding US and China
+  - [ ] Pins for US counties + Provinces/Regions in Canada, China, and Australia + Rest of Countries Worldwide
-  - [ ] Search bar allows users to search nearly 4,000 pins
+  - [ ] Search Bar: locate over 3000 pins and zoom in to specific pins
-- [ ] Launch Screen and notifications
-  - [ ] Button to launch a COVID-19 update based on current location
-  - [ ] Description of application purpose
-  - [ ] Daily COVID-19 notification sent at night

 ### Project Architecture

 #### Frontend

 This project uses the UIKit, MapKit, CoreLocation, and UserNotification frameworks.

+MapKit framework - for COVID-19 heat map
+Core Location - for updated location and daily update Local Notification - for daily reminder notification

 #### Backend